vm6502q/qrack.net/api/EXAMPLES.md

 }
 ```

 Our job was successful, again.
 Our output "`result`" field (called so because we specified that name as "`output`" parameter to `measure_shots`) contains 8 "shots" of the circuit, as a terminal measurement result.
 Notice that `0` and `3` appear in the binary (integer) representation of our two qubits, but `1` and `2` do not.
-This is because, according to how we prepared our state, both qubits must separable be in the same state upon measurement, either both |0> or both |1>.
+This is because, according to how we prepared our state, both qubits must be in the same state upon measurement, either both |0> or both |1>.
 (We have completed another successful example!)